raganwald/raganwald.github.com/_posts/2013-02-21-hilberts-school.md

 Well, this seats an infinite number of Redditors on an infinite number of buses in an infinite auditorium that was already full.
 He does a code walkthrough with the students, then segues on to talk about other interesting aspects of Georg Cantor[^cantor]'s work and a digression into Hotel Management.[^grand] By the time he finishes with a discussion of the Hypergame[^kongregate] proof of the infinite number of infinities, everyone has forgotten that they came to scoff.

+He finishes with a summary of what he learned seating students:

+1. You can put a countably infinite number of seats into a one-to-one correspondence with the numbers, therefore they have the same *cardinality*.
+2. You can add a finite number to an countably infinite number and put your new number into a one-to-one correspondence with the numbers, therefore infinity plus a finite number has the same cardinality as the numbers.
+3. You can add infinity to infinity and put your new number into a one-to-one correspondence with the numbers, therefore infinity plus infinity has the same cardinality as the numbers.
+By induction, you can add a finite number of infinities together and have the same cardinality as the numbers.
+4. You can add an infinite number of infinities to infinity and put your new number into a one-to-one correspondence with the numbers, therefore an infinity times infinity has the same cardinality as the numbers.

 [^cantor]: [https://en.wikipedia.org/wiki/Georg_Cantor](https://en.wikipedia.org/wiki/Georg_Cantor)
 [allong.es]: http://allong.es "Free recipes from JavaScript Allongé"
 [^kongregate]: [http://www.kongregate.com/forums/9/topics/93615](http://www.kongregate.com/forums/9/topics/93615)